pitt-crc/user-manual/docs/getting-started/quickstart.md

 ## 3a.
 Run interactively (for testing)

-To grab a compute node for hands-on work — testing a script, exploring data — use the `crc-interactive` helper, which requests a Slurm session for you:
+To grab a compute node for hands-on work, such as for testing a script or exploring data, use the `crc-interactive` command, which requests a Slurm session for you:

 ```bash
 crc-interactive --help    # see all options (cluster, cores, memory, time, GPUs)